 Communicate With Each Other

 Don’t get caught up in routines.
-That means you should avoid taking each other for granted by having date nights and taking romantic vacations when you can.
-Avoid just going to and from work and never focusing on each other or your relationship.
+Avoid taking each other for granted by having date nights and taking romantic vacations when you can.
+Refrain from just going to and from work and never focusing on each other or your relationship.
 When you are just going through the motions, you will feel less satisfied and less content—and that will rub off on your spouse, too.
 Marriage, after all, is a balance between two people.

-Avoid collecting debt.
+Avoid accruing debt.
 Money troubles put unnecessary stress on a marriage; in fact, it’s one of the major causes of arguments among married couples.
-Never spend more than you have and try to keep an eye to the future by always having something in savings.
+Never spend more than you have and try to keep an eye toward the future by always having something in savings.